 (a) The SPV was reassessed u/s.
 153C read with 143(3) of the Income Tax Act, 1961 for the AY 2003-04 and 2004-05.
 Certain additions u/s.
 68 were made and tax demand of ₹25.17 million was raised.
 The SPV filed an appeal against the demand order before CIT(A) which was upheld in favour of SPV quashing the demand raised.
-Aggrieved by the CIT(A) order, Income Tax Department filed an appeal before ITAT, (b) The SPV was assessed u/s.
-143(3) of the Income Delhi which was dismissed and resultantly the income tax department filed an appeal before Hon'ble High Court of Karnataka which was also dismissed for want of jurisdiction.
+Aggrieved by the CIT(A) order, Income Delhi which was dismissed and resultantly the income tax department filed an appeal before Hon'ble High Court of Karnataka which was also dismissed for want of jurisdiction.
 The Income tax department has now preferred an appeal before the Hon'ble High Court of Delhi.
-Accordingly, the SPV has disclosed ₹25.17 million (31 March 2021: ₹25.17 million) as contingent liability.
+Accordingly, the SPV has disclosed ₹25.17 iii) Claims not acknowledged as debt in respect of Indirect Tax matters